 Back in 2007 I discovered Paradise Book Shop.
 It was run by a frizzy bearded man with a smile.
 I remember buying Shantaram from him as a gift to someone in Nepal.
 I remembered him jumping up and locating the book very quickly.
 I noted he was hard of hearing.

-On my recent return to Nepal I revisited Paradise Bookstore in search of another book for myself.
+On another return to Nepal I revisited Paradise Bookstore in search of a book for myself.